junhuili/covid_meta/README.md

 # covid_meta
 Software and codes used for COVID gut microbiome meta-analysis

 Bioinformatic anlysis 'bioinformatics.sh' in bioinformatics_statistics

+TrimGalore v0.6.7, HUMAnN 3, MetaPhlAn 3 and Kraken2 can be installed in conda; SPINGO v1.3 in Linux system.

 QC with TrimGalore v0.6.7 "1.
 System requirements": Cutadapt and FastQC; "2.
 Installation guide": https://github.com/FelixKrueger/TrimGalore; "3.
 Demo and 4.
 Instructions for use": https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md